fimion/alex-party/src/pages/posts/2023-01-23-non-alcoholic-options-for-event-organizers.md

 - Board game night
 - Chess Competition
 - Food Truck Rally
+- Dinner

 There can be drinking.
 That's fine!
 Just don't make it the focus.

+## 2 - Provide Non-Alcoholic Options

+This is the big one.
+As someone who doesn't drink it is a bit of a slap in the face when I go to an event and my options are:

+- Water
+- Bottled Water
+- Unsweetened Ice Tea

+Let's be honest.
+You're here probably because you're wondering why I am complaining.
+That's totally enough options!
+Nope.
+No it isn't.
+This is the equivalent of showing up to a wine tasting to discover you will only be trying out a walmart brand pinot.
+This is like going to a brewery and only being able to order Natty Light.
+It's like going to a whiskey tasting and being offered jack and coke.
+IT IS OFFENSIVE.

+### What to do instead: Options

+People love options.
+Minimum, you should be offering sodas.
+But here's the thing (which you may not know) many local brewers near you make non alcoholic offerings.